slowernews/wisdom-tldr/README.md

 > *'mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
 Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*

 <!--
 > *'Instead of generalizing, stick with the facts.'*

+> *'Pay too much for everything.
+The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*
 -->

 Negotiation establishes the price (exchange rate between money and value).